 A10.
 Assurance of confidentiality

-Reporting of data gathered through this study will be in aggregate and will not reference any personal identifying information such as staff name or organization.
-Grantee and implementing organizations will also be de-identified in reports, tables, and figures to maintain confidentiality.
+Data being gathered through this study is not sensitive in nature, and examines organizational or program practices and experiences.
+However, to protect individual privacy, reporting will not include information such as staff name or attribute quotes to individuals.
 Using an email template (Attachment B) prepared by the study team, the project officer will send an introductory email to all grantees describing the study, requesting their participation, and confirming the appropriate contact for data collection.
 Subsequent to the first contact, the study team will follow up with identified respondents.
 When scheduling the in-depth telephone interviews, respondents will receive information about privacy as well as a chance to opt out, should they want to do so.
 Finally, staff conducting the interview will reiterate privacy protection and consent details at the time of the interview.

 All data will be transmitted and stored according to the level of security necessary for the sensitivity and identifiability of the data.
 Staff are trained to keep all electronic and hard copy interview notes in a secure location and instructed not to share any materials with anyone outside of the study team.
 Mathematica, the evaluation contractor, will store responses to all data collection instruments on secure network servers, with access limited to project staff on a “need-to-know” basis.